2026 Georgetown University Research & Innovation Showcase

 Kate Woodsome is a Pulitzer Prize–winning journalist, Georgetown University visiting scholar and founder and executive director of the Invisible Threads Impact Lab , building the personal and civic resilience democracy depends on.

-1 pm – 2 pm: Industry & investor reverse pitch
+1 pm – 2 pm: Industry & Investor Reverse Pitch

 Strategic Priorities & Partnership Opportunities: Industry leaders and investors will share their current areas of research focus, unmet needs, and strategic priorities — offering faculty, innovators, and new ventures a direct window into where collaboration is most needed.
 This session is designed to spark meaningful dialogue, surface alignment, and catalyze new partnerships at the intersection of discovery and real-world application.